NoInitRD/Speakeasy/README.md

 If you change the whitelist manually be sure to restart Speakeasy to allow it to adjust rules accordingly.

+I included a very simple client shell script for authenticating with the server.
+You don't have to use this as long as you can knock ports in a way where only one request is sent.
+It hasn't been extensively tested so try to make sure that your sequence and the script work well before relying on the entire system to work.

 > [!CAUTION]
 > If this program is used incorrectly it is possible to become remotely disbarred from your machine.